writethedocs/www/docs/blog/write-the-docs-2017-stats.rst

 * 3,000 (up from 1,200 members in 2016)

-Slack has been quite active this past year.
+:doc:`Slack </slack>` has been quite active this past year.
 We've had an amazing amount of good conversations within the global community here!

 Newsletter
 ==========